Sputnik 1: Launch and mission

+Several engines did not fire on time, almost aborting the mission.
 A fuel regulator in the booster also failed around 16 seconds into launch, which resulted in excessive RP-1 consumption for most of the powered flight and the engine thrust being 4% above nominal.
 Core stage cutoff was intended for T+296 seconds, but the premature propellant depletion caused thrust termination to occur one second earlier when a sensor detected overspeed of the empty RP-1 turbopump.
 There were 375 kg of LOX remaining at cutoff.

 At 19.9 seconds after engine cut-off, PS-1 separated from the second stage and the satellite's transmitter was activated.
 These signals were detected at the IP-1 station by Junior Engineer-Lieutenant V.G.
 Borisov, where reception of Sputnik 1's "beep-beep-beep" tones confirmed the satellite's successful deployment.
-Reception lasted for 2 minutes, until PS-1 fell below the horizon.
+Reception lasted for two minutes, until PS-1 passed below the horizon.
 The Tral telemetry system on the R-7 core stage continued to transmit and was detected on its second orbit.

-The designers, engineers and technicians who developed the rocket and satellite watched the launch from the range.
+The designers, engineers, and technicians who developed the rocket and satellite watched the launch from the range.
 After the launch they drove to the mobile radio station to listen for signals from the satellite.
 They waited about 90 minutes to ensure that the satellite had made one orbit and was transmitting before Korolev called Soviet premier Nikita Khrushchev.

 On the first orbit the Telegraph Agency of the Soviet Union (TASS) transmitted: "As result of great, intense work of scientific institutes and design bureaus the first artificial Earth satellite has been built".
 The R-7 core stage, with a mass of 7.5 tonnes and a length of 26 metres, also reached Earth orbit.
 It was a first magnitude object following behind the satellite and visible at night.
 Deployable reflective panels were placed on the booster in order to increase its visibility for tracking.
 A small highly polished sphere, the satellite was barely visible at sixth magnitude, and thus harder to follow optically.
 The batteries ran out on 26 October 1957, after the satellite completed 326 orbits.

 The core stage of the R-7 remained in orbit for two months until 2 December 1957, while Sputnik 1 orbited for three months, until 4 January 1958, having completed 1,440 orbits of the Earth.
+It is presumed Sputnik 1 may have broken up above the Western United States.
+A man in Encino, CA, woke up one morning and noticed something glowing in his backyard.
+Upon inspection, it proved to be plastic tubing of the type used in Sputnik.
+No one has been able to prove whether this in fact was part of the satellite.